Mental Health Career Paths: Counseling vs Therapy vs Psychology

 What do licensed mental health counselors do?

-Mental health counselors provide client-centered therapy through the combination of psychotherapy with a problem-solving approach to address change and problem resolution.
-The American Mental Health Counselors Association (AMHCA) summarizes the services that are offered by LMHC’s to include assessment & diagnosis, psychotherapy, treatment planning, brief- and solution-focused therapy, alcohol and substance abuse treatment, psychoeducational and prevention programs, and crisis management.
+Mental health counselors provide client-centered therapy through a combination of psychotherapy and a problem-solving approach to facilitate change and problem resolution.
+The American Mental Health Counselors Association (AMHCA) summarizes the services offered by LMHCs, including assessment & diagnosis, psychotherapy, treatment planning, brief- and solution-focused therapy, alcohol and substance abuse treatment, psychoeducational and prevention programs, and crisis management.

 Who do licensed mental health counselors work with?